 Wear and maintenance

 Correct tyre pressure results in more even wear.
 Driving style, tyre pressure, climate and road condition affect how quickly your tyres age and wear.
 To avoid differences in tread depth and to prevent wear patterns arising, the front and rear wheels can be switched with each other.
 A suitable distance for the first change is approx. 5000 km and then at 10000 km intervals.
-Volvo recommends that you contact an authorised Volvo workshop for checking if you are uncertain about tread depth.
-If significant differences in wear (> 1 mm difference in tread depth) between tyres have already occurred, the least worn tyres must always be placed on the rear.
+Volvo recommends the an authorised Volvo workshop is contacted for checking if you are uncertain about tread depth.
+If significant differences in wear (> 1 mm difference in tread depth) between tyres have already occurred, then the least worn tyres must always be fitted on the rear.
 Understeer is normally easier to correct than oversteer, and leads to the car continuing forwards in a straight line rather than having the rear end skidding to one side, resulting in possible complete loss of control over the car.
 This is why it is important for the rear wheels never to lose grip before the front wheels.

 A damaged tyre may lead to loss of control over the car.